gogulan-k/FID-Net/FID-Net_2D_reconstruct/README.md

   * [Matplotlib=3.2.2](http://matplotlib.org/users/installing.html)
   * [nmrglue=0.7](https://nmrglue.readthedocs.io/en/latest/install.html)

-The MQ-CEST fitting program has been written and tested in Python3 with the above dependencies.
+The FID-Net reconstruction script has been written and tested with the above dependencies.
 Performance with other module versions has not been tested.
-The script can then be run as follows: python fidnet_recon.py -in infile -ss sampling_sched -max max_num_complex_points

-e.g. for the example spectrum: python fidnet_recon.py -in example/hdac_ex.ft1 -ss example/ss_hdac.out -max 192